yoprotocol/core/src/ctVault/README.md

-# ctVault (Cross-Token Vault)
+# ctVault (Carry Trade Vault)

 ## Overview

+ctVault is a sophisticated DeFi vault system that enables carry trade operations in the market.
+Carry trading is a strategy where an investor borrows funds at a lower interest rate and invests them in an asset that provides a higher return, profiting from the interest rate differential (the "carry").

+In the context of DeFi, carry trading typically involves:

+1. Borrowing assets at a lower interest rate from lending protocols
+2. Investing the borrowed assets in higher-yielding strategies
+3. Managing the interest rate spread while maintaining proper risk management

-ctVault is a sophisticated DeFi vault system that enables complex asset management operations including investment strategies, lending, and cross-token operations.
-It's designed to be a flexible and secure platform for managing digital assets across different protocols and strategies.
+The vault is designed to be a flexible and secure platform for executing carry trade strategies across different protocols and strategies, with built-in risk management and position monitoring.

 ## Architecture